-The next steps for metadata work in the context of InterPARES is to work with all of these types of interoperability as we publish metadata schemas for use by small and medium sized organizations.
+The next steps for metadata work in the context of InterPARES is to continuing to work with all three types of interoperability as we publish our AP for use by small and medium sized organizations.

 We will want systems to work together at one time, through time, and with clear articulation of purpose.